Monitoring AWS DynamoDB performance and latency

 Permissions

+AWS manages all permissions to services and data using IAM policies and roles, but DynamoDB IAM policies are very vague, and there are many of them.
+Getting them right is critical for privacy and security.
 Not having the right permissions can cause data leaks or disable you from accessing data either through the console or via an application, depending on the use case.
-In such cases, even though the error message makes it clear that it’s a permission issue, there will not be a clear indication of what permission is required or missing.
-This can cause further delays in debugging the problem.
-So spending time on understanding and applying the right policies and roles associated with DynamoDB permissions will be helpful.
+Even though the error message makes it clear that it’s a permission issue, there’s no indication of what permission is required or missing, causing further delays in debugging the problem.

 Code debugging and exception handling

 Debugging any code that works with AWS services or runs on AWS Lambda is always challenging.
 Because the errors are not very verbose or clear, it’s difficult to understand what the issues are and how to fix them.
-And because the exceptions are not well defined, it’s challenging to handle them in a meaningful way and make decisions based on the exceptions.
-We can definitely write custom exception classes to make things a little easier, but it’s still not easy to understand what exception classes from the AWS SDK we should consider as the base classes for all possible exceptions.

 The lack of tools to debug AWS services adds to the difficulty of debugging and exception handling.
 There are some tools on the market to make this easier.
 For example, Lumigo’s execution tags can help in tagging DB save attempts.
 You simply tag such DB responses to easily search for them in Lumigo and debug issues whenever necessary.